 California Assistance Programs.
-Throughout California, San Francisco, Los Angeles, and San Diego, assistance is available for your family.
+Throughout California, San Francisco, Los Angeles, and San Diego, assistance from the church, government, and community organizations are available.
 Whether you live in the major cities of California or surrounding counties, there is a grant or program to meet your needs.

 California Assistance Programs